mpopovic10/cookify/README.md

 3) **Instructions:** Includes steps to follow when making the recipe
 4) **Image Name:** A reference to the meal image in the *Food Images* zip folder
 5) **Cleaned Ingredients:** Contains processed and cleaned ingredients

-## Step 2: Data Cleaning
-Due to computational constraints, we randomly sample 5,000 recipes.
-Random sampling ensures representative coverage of the whole dataset.
-The raw dataset contains malformed rows and missing values.
-Because of this, we:
-1) Removed rows with missing Title or Instructions;
-2) Parsed ingredient lists from string format to Python lists;
-3) Filtered recipes with empty ingredient lists

-## Step 3: Ingredient Preprocessing
-We normalized recipes by:
-1) Removing quantities and measurement units (cups, tbsp, oz,...);
-2) Stripping punctuation and convert everything to lowercase;
-3) Applying optional lemmatization to reduce words to base form

 ## Exploratory Data Analysis (EDA)